Deathraymind/obsidian/pages/Learning Constructers.md

   }
   ```
-- This is in a file called Car.java this creates a class, we define variables or parameters in the top with private String or other data type.
-This will print when the object is called and  the atributes are defined.
+- This is in a file called Car.java this creates a class, we define variables or parameters in the top with #java private String or other data type.
+This will print when the object is called and  the attributes are defined.
 - ```java
   // Car.java
   public String toString() {